LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 3 - Register page.md

 </template>
 ```

-This is ordinary form to display our registration form.
-There are few things I'd like to address.
-Form has `@submit.prevent` which means when we submit the form vue prevents it's default behavior, otherwise page just would reload, so we do not want that.
-Value of `@submit.prevent` is a callback, or a function which will be called when you submit the form, in this case it is just empty function and will be implemented in later lessons. `novalidate` attribute tells browser not to attempt any field validation by default, because we will implement validation to be done by the server every time the form is submitted.
+This is an ordinary form to display our registration form.
+There are a few things I'd like to address.
+The form has `@submit.prevent` which means when we submit the form vue prevents its default behavior, otherwise, the page would just reload, so we do not want that.
+The value of `@submit.prevent` is a callback or a function that will be called when you submit the form, in this case, it is just an empty function and will be implemented in later lessons. `novalidate` attribute tells the browser not to attempt any field validation by default, because we will implement validation to be done by the server every time the form is submitted.

 ```vue
 <form @submit.prevent="() => {}" novalidate>
 ```

-Another not so important but rather convenient thing for users are `autocomplete` attributes on form fields.
-It defines what type of values can be auto-filled by browser or for example password managers to generate a new password, if user uses any.
+Another not-so-important but rather convenient thing for users is `autocomplete` attributes on form fields.
+It defines what type of values can be auto-filled by the browser or for example password managers to generate a new password if the user uses any.
 More information can be found there [# HTML attribute: autocomplete](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete).

-We also added our own classes to style repetitive html tags such `input`, `label` and `button`.
-There is only one button now but definitely we will have more of them in the future.
+We also added our classes to style repetitive HTML tags such as `input`, `label`, and `button`.
+There is only one button now, but we will have more of them in the future.
 So let's define those classes and apply tailwind styles for them in `src/assets/main.css` file:

 ```
 @tailwind base;